 If you are notified that a building in which you work or live has had asbestos removed, it is worth your while to see a physician in order to catch any issues surrounding your asbestos exposure early.

 Many people don’t realize they’ve been affected by asbestos exposure until they are already sick.
-The symptoms of a sickness from asbestos exposure include coughing, fever and trouble breathing.
+The symptoms of sickness from asbestos exposure include coughing, fever and trouble breathing.
 When an individual inhales asbestos particles, the particles frequently get lodged in the person’s lungs.
 A cancerous condition called mesothelioma can result.
 This is a devastating illness that often results in death.
 Mesothelioma often requires extensive medical treatment just to keep the disease under control or to improve or maintain quality of life for the time that is left.